cedadev/nlds-client/docs/user_guide/source/tutorial.rst

                 label   : SmallHolding
                 tags    : {'type': 'animal', 'address': '1CowLane'}

 It is also possible to delete a tag.
-Here we will use the ``-t`` option to specify the holding(s) to delete the tag from:
+Here the ``-t`` option is used to specify the holding(s) to delete the tag from, and the ``-D`` option is used to name the tag that is to be deleted:

 .. code-block:: text